 To find out more about Michael, view his biography here.

-Michael will be performing Tchaikovsky's Rococo Variations with the Royal Philharmonic Orchestra as part of the Colourful Classical program at
+Michael will be performing Tchaikovsky's Variations on a Rococo Theme with the Royal Philharmonic Orchestra as part of the Colourful Classical program at: